calumgrant/logical/docs/worklist.md

 # Work plan

 - `new5` failure. `DeduplicateV` needs to share the table in the rule somehow.

+- Special test, `-fclone` which simply clones all rules

 - Define the bound predicate: problem is
   1. We don't know which variables are used in the outputs
   2. With multiple branches, the output variables could be duplicated.